Jewels of Mary, Queen of Scots: Mary in England

-When Mary was recently arrived in England at Bolton Castle in July 1568, she asked a dependant of the border warden Lord Scrope called Garth Ritchie to ask Lord Sempill's son, John Sempill of Beltrees, the husband of Mary Livingston, to send her the jewels in their keeping.
+When Mary was recently arrived in England, at Bolton Castle in July 1568, she asked a dependant of the border warden Lord Scrope called Garth Ritchie to ask Lord Sempill's son, John Sempill of Beltrees, the husband of Mary Livingston, to send her the jewels in their keeping.
 Garth Ritchie managed to bring some of the queen's clothes and a cloth of estate from Lochleven Castle, but Regent Moray would not give Sempill permission to send any jewels.
 Regent Lennox would later ask John Sempill to return jewels and furs belonging to Mary to him, including sable and marten furs or zibellini.
 Mary declared that the jewels Sempill had were gifts from the King of France and did not pertain to Scotland.

 At Coventry in 1569, Thomas Howard, 4th Duke of Norfolk gave Lord Boyd a diamond to deliver to Mary as a token of his affection and fidelity.
 Mary wrote to the Earl of Norfolk in December 1569, that she "would keep the diamond unseen about her neck till I give it again to the owner of it and me both".

-Mary had some jewelry and precious household goods with her in England.
+Mary had some jewelry and precious household goods with her in England and obtained more items from her French allies.
+The Spanish ambassador Guerau de Espés heard that she gave Elizabeth two little caskets in June 1570.

 Inventories were made at Chartley in 1586 of pieces in the care of Jean Kennedy, and at Fotheringhay in February 1587.
 She usually wore a cross of gold and pearl earrings.
 Another gold cross was engraved with the Mysteries of the Passion.
 She kept in her cabinet a gold chain with a miniature portrait of Henry II of France and Catherine de' Medici.
 The chain had 44 pieces made as royal ciphers or initials, enamelled blue and red.
 The portrait was in a gold case called a "livret", an enamelled little gold book.
 The piece was probably worn as a belt or girdle.